 These recent new additions make it all the more difficult to choose the right fitness band for you.
 Hopefully this article will make the job a bit easier.
 Here’s how the two fitness trackers compare.

 In terms of looks, these devices feature a feature a fairly sporty, rubberized design.
-They come with rounded edges and are slightly more modern looking than their predecessors.
-Another common feature is that they are both fairly slim and lightweight.
+They come with rounded edges and are both fairly slim and lightweight.

 Vivosmart 4 comes with a silicone strap, aluminum bezel and polycarbonate lens.
 There are two sizes to choose from – a small/medium and large.
 The small/medium weighs only 16.5 grams, while at 17.1 grams, the large version is a fraction heavier.
 The black and white screen has the same 6.6 mm x 17.7 mm dimensions on both iterations.